IyesGames/minewars/doc/src/tech/dataformat-spectator.md

 The participation mask is a bitmask indicating which PlayerIds the frame applies to.
 Bit 0 represents the global spectator view.

-The size of the participation mask is determined by the "max player id" bit in the Initialization Sequence.
+The size of the participation mask depends on the `n_players` field in the Initialization Sequence.
+Use the minimum number of bytes to represent the players.
+It is Big Endian!

+The size of the lengths array is equal to the number of `1` bits in the participation mask.
+Each value represents the length of the data for that player's view, - 1.

 The data payload is the global spectator view + each player's view (in the order of the bits in the participation mask), concatenated together.